tschoppi/starsystem-gen/README.md

 ## How do I use this?

+### CLI Version
 Basically, download the code and put it in a folder.
 Currently installing as a Python module onto the system is not supported, but will come in the future.
 Some day.

 After that have a look at the `example.py` file and modify it to suit your needs.
 Currently not many options are available, but there will be more!

+### Web Version
+In v0.3 we introduced a web interface which is self-hosting, meaning that all the work is done locally on your machine.
+Navigate to the `web-gui` directory and start the server with the command

+    python3 server.py

+If they are not already on your system, you need to install the 3<sup>rd</sup> party modules `cherrypy` and `jinja2`.
+An easy way to do that is with pip3:

+    pip3 install cherrypy jinja2

+When the server is up and running, open your favorite browser and navigate to `localhost:8080` where you can interact with the software.

 ## I found a bug!